phalpern/WG21-halpern/side-channels/named-parameters.md

 # Interaction with Parameter Packs

-Consider a function template that simply preforms an action before and after calling an invocable entity, `f`, with supplied arguments:
+Consider a function template that simply performs an action before and after calling an invocable entity, `f`, with supplied arguments:

 ```cpp